Shubham025Jha/tutorial-App-Frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+This repo is part 2 for backend repo.
+This repo uses the rest APIs created by backend and uses it.
+Also make sure to modify the port you use for backend locally and upadte that in front end to assure things work smooth.